 For people researching their family history I’ve put together indexes of over 400 surnames and place names mentioned in the book, plus some businesses.
 You can view these via the menus above.
 The Diary could also be useful to anyone with an interest in Cornish local history, historical diaries, old farming techniques, and national and international events of the late Victorian and Edwardian periods.
 I’ve also produced a volume of ‘supplementary material’, including family trees, which I’m happy to email as a PDF file, also free of charge.

-If you’d like to see some of the entries from the Diary and their background stories, have a look at my posts on the right, many of which relate to a particular date.
+If you’d like to read some entries from the Diary and their background stories, have a look at my posts on the right.

-If you’d like to know more, please contact me via the menu link above.
+If you’d like to know more (including details of my ‘Diary’ Facebook Group), please contact me via the menu link above.